 Iran’s ability to produce new liquid-propellant missiles is constrained by their ability to develop new liquid-propellant engines.
 Seeing that Iran’s primary supplier of such engines is Russia and Ukraine, who follow Missile Technology Control guidelines, Iran must rely on themselves.
 Building a missile with a longer range requires a larger missile; therefore, the most logical configuration for Iran to produce a long-range weapon is to produce a liquid propellant missile or a space-launch vehicle with enhanced performance.

 More concerning is Iran’s growing solid-fuel capabilities.
-In 2008, Iran test launched the new Sejjil ballistic missile, which is a solid-fueled medium-range ballistic missile that has a payload-range capacity that represents a marked improvement over the country’s liquid-propelled Shahab-3.
+In 2008, Iran test-launched the new Sejjil ballistic missile, which is a solid-fueled medium-range ballistic missile that has a payload-range capacity that represents a marked improvement over the country’s liquid-propelled Shahab-3.
 In addition to improved range and capacity, the Sejjil has improved battlefield capabilities as well, requiring less time to be erected and launched than a liquid-fueled missile.
 Testing and production of the Sejjil also have significant strategic implications, underlining Iran’s shift away from liquid-fueled missile engines–that are heavily reliant on foreign technology–and towards domestically designed and produced solid-fuel rocket motors.
+As of February 2022, Iran has continued its shift to solid-fuel propellants with the introduction of the Khaibar Shekan.
 Iran’s improving ability to produce solid-fueled missiles domestically highlights the country’s determination and ability to advance its missile capabilities while becoming more self-sufficient.
 Iran has now tested the Sejjil-2, a more stable rocket, with improved accuracy in comparison to the Sejjil-1, and Shahab model rockets.

 It is likely that Iran will develop an intercontinental-range ballistic missile using technology produced indigenously, either from the country’s ballistic missile or space launch program, instead of solely relying on outside technical assistance from countries such as North Korea.
 Iran is approximately a decade away from obtaining an ICBM capable of reaching the U.S. homeland.
-Under the framework of the P5+1 deal, however, Iran is banned from development or testing of any rockets capable of carrying a nuclear warhead for eight years.
-The lack of plutonium enrichment allowed under the Iran deal also limits the progress Iran can make in developing a weapon cable of deliver a nuclear payload to the United States; however, this is limited by the effectiveness of the monitoring done by the UN.
-Despite the lack of evidence pointing to nuclear weapon development, Iran’s missile program was not limited by the UN deal, and thus U.S. forces and allies in the Middle East remain under threat from Iranian ballistic missiles.
+Under the framework of the JCPOA deal, Iran was banned from developing or testing any rockets capable of carrying a nuclear warhead for eight years.
+After the U.S. withdrawal from the JCPOA, however, Iran has stated it will resume its missile development if Europe is unable to guarantee stable Iranian oil sales.
+The lack of plutonium enrichment allowed under the Iran deal also limits the progress Iran can make in developing a weapon cable to deliver a nuclear payload to the United States; however, this is limited by the effectiveness of the monitoring done by the UN.
+Despite the JCPOA deal, U.S. forces and allies in the Middle East still remain under threat from Iranian ballistic missiles.